oorellana95/compose-article-android/README.md

 The project is structured as follows:

-- `app/`: Contains the main source code for the birthday card app.
+- `app/`: Contains the main source code for the compose article app.
 - `res/`: Includes resources such as images and layouts.